Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 ![](img/chapter-4/new_empty_terminal.png)

-The small `~` sign essentially shows we are in our home folder.
+The small `~` sign before `$` essentially shows we are in our home folder.
 It is normally the folder that contains your desktop folder, your documents folder, etc:

 ![](img/chapter-4/file_explorer_home.png)